notrlly6Programmer/notrlly6Programmer/README.md

-<h1>thats it, thanks you for reading my README and visiting my Profile!
+<h1>thats it, thank you for reading my README and visiting my Profile!
 CYAAA</h1